Selly Oak: Canals

 2015 was the bi-centenary of the opening of the Worcester and Birmingham canal (1815–2015).
 This connected Birmingham to Worcester and the River Severn, and then to Gloucester with its International trade routes.
 The speed with which the canal system was constructed is phenomenal, perhaps due to the war with France that began in 1793, and the need to transport the heavy minerals – coal, iron-ore, and limestone from the Black Country.
 Selly Port was the centre of activity.

-The Worcester and Birmingham Canal Act of 1791 approved the construction and with two further Acts authorised the raising of £379,609 to pay for it.
+The Worcester and Birmingham Canal Act 1791 (31 Geo.
+3. c.
+59) approved the construction and with two further acts authorised the raising of £379,609 to pay for it.
 Barracks to accommodate the navvies at were established Bournbrook for 120 men, and Gallows Brook, Stirchley for 100 men.
 Between Selly Oak and Ley End to the south of the Wast Hill Tunnel six brick kilns were in operation.
 The network included three canals: the Worcester-Birmingham, the Netherton, or Dudley Canal line No. 2, and the Stratford-upon-Avon Canal.

 The construction work involved: cuttings, bridges, tunnels, aqueducts, and embankments that were all built using manual labour from 'navvies'.
 Some of the bridges were initially constructed from wood with accommodation drawbridges, or roving bridges, inserted where the canal cut across farms or estates.
 Initially few locks were needed other than stop-locks or the guillotine Lock at King’s Norton.
 There were three tunnels: Lapal (3,795 yds), Brandwood (352 yds), and Wast Hills Tunnel (2,726 yds).

 The section of the Worcester-Birmingham canal to Selly Oak was opened in 1795.
 In May 1798 the Netherton to Selly Oak canal was opened to great festivities.
 By 1802 a route was opened from Dudley to London.
 To appease mill owners, reservoirs were constructed at Harborne, Lifford Reservoir and Wychall Reservoir.
 In 1815 issues regarding the Worcester Bar in Gas Street, Birmingham were resolved and the final section through Tardibigge to Worcester was completed.

 Arrangements have been negotiated for reinstating part of the Dudley No. 2 Canal through the former Birmingham Battery and Metal Company site, as part of a long-term plan to re-establish the canal route to Halesowen and the Black Country.